catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-vault.md

 - GitHub (Token based)
 - AppRole

-Github Token is intendet for personal login into Vault.
+GitHub Token is intended for personal login to Vault.
 The AppRole method is used for machine logins, aka your ArgoCD application will use this method to authenticate against Vault.
+This guide will cover only the login methods for personal login methods.

 Planned login/authentication methods: